Kat632/PP4-LettuceEat/TESTING.md

 #### User Stories:
 1. As a **user**, I can **view a summary page of recipes** so that **I can easily see if there is a recipe that I would like to view in more detail**.

-    - The list of recipes on the home page has been paginated by eight.
-If there are more than eight recipes, the remainder moves to the next page.
-This will continue until there are eight or less recipe cards on the one page.
+    - The list of recipes on the home page has been paginated by six.
+If there are more than six recipes, the remainder moves to the next page.
+This will continue until there are six or less recipe cards on the one page.

 2. As a **user** I can **click on a recipe to open it** so that **I can see the full list of ingredients and the instructions**.